- Achieving Women's Equality: South Australia's Women's Policy

 Why is voting important?

-Being able to vote is important because it allows each person to have their say about what is important to them and what they think their lives should be like.
-When people vote, they are saying which policies are important to them, which political party they would like to make decisions on their behalf, and which politician they trust to improve life for themselves and for their community.
+Being able to vote is a key part of citizenship and allows each person to have their say about what is important to them and what they think their lives should be like.
+When people vote, they are saying which policies they value, which political party they would like to make decisions on their behalf, and which politician they trust to improve life for themselves and for their community.

 What was the situation?